shamima-g/github-slack-devops-management/README.md

 | until        |string query   | Only commits before this date will be returned.
 This is a timestamp in ISO 8601 format: YYYY-MM-DDTHH:MM:SSZ.|
 | per_page     |integer query  | Results per page (max 100).
 Default: 30. |

+### GetIssues

+List issues assigned to the authenticated user across all visible repositories including owned repositories, member repositories, and organization repositories.
+You can use the filter query parameter to fetch issues that are not necessarily assigned to you.

 ---
+## GitHub Utilties samples
+---
+### GetAuthenticatedUserForGitHubTest
+A function to test the authentication is working.
+Gets the authenticated user info.
+Calls the api https://api.github.com/user

 ## Slack Utilities samples
 ### AuthorizationTest
 A function to test if you've entered the right token and the right channel.
-Tests the api https://slack.com/api/auth.test.
+Calls the api https://slack.com/api/auth.test.

 ### GetCustomizedCommitsForRepos
 Reads commits from GitHub and populates cutomized types.